fab-log/bookit/README.md

 The initial password (user and admin) after installation is set to `321321321`.

-Be cautious when passing the password to new users or admins and update the passwords regularly.
+Be cautious when passing the password to new users or admins, and update the passwords regularly.

 #### Installation